mirgin01/EGA-VCF-AF-pipeline/README.md

 gnomad_sites : "" # path where gnomad.genomes.r2.1.1.sites.ht has been downloaded

 ## LOGs
 verbosity : true # if true a csv with variants deleted per step will be create.
-This GREATLY affects the execution time.
+This increases the execution time.

 ## MODULES TO RUN